jjrox2167/devopsmadness/level-1-our-app/README.md

 Devops Engineering is the cross-road where the traditional SysAdmin or System Engineer meet the needs of Software Development.
 In order to understand what might be required from a DevOps Engineer, we must understand how someone from the software development team approach or encounter a scenario for the needs of a 'devops' practices.

-Our goal is to
+Our goal is to:

-Build an MVP 'full-stack' app from scratch.
+- Build an MVP 'full-stack' app from scratch.

-Prepare a real-world scenario for the need of CI/CD through DevOps pipelines.
+- Prepare a real-world scenario for the need of CI/CD through DevOps pipelines.

-Provide a clean base to mimic the need of for containerization & deployment.
+- Provide a clean base to mimic the need of for containerization & deployment.

-Deploy to infrastructure
+- Deploy to infrastructure

-Practice managing secrets/API Keys.
+- Practice managing secrets/API Keys.

-Monitoring and Observability when it comes to the application and system's performance.
+- Monitoring and Observability when it comes to the application and system's performance.

 🧠 Next Steps (Future Levels)